-Summer Fruit and Mozzarella Salad takes advantage of this season’s best produce!
+Summer Fruit and Mozzarella Salad takes advantage of this season’s best produce and is a creative (and delicious) side dish for your summertime cookouts!

 When I walk into the farmers market in July I have a major problem.
 I find myself buying not singles or bags, but several flats of peaches, nectarines and other stone fruit.
 No matter which way I look they jump out screaming my name.